NLnetLabs/unbound/doc/unbound.conf.rst

     - Stale Answer* as EDNS0 option to the expired response.

     .. note::
-        The :ref:`ede: yes<unbound.conf.ede>` option needs to be enabled as well for this to work.
+        :ref:`ede: yes<unbound.conf.ede>` needs to be set as well for this to work.

     Default: no